ammar0211/Mini-Projects/README.md

 # NHS_ANALYSIS
-Analysis of National Health Service(NHS), London dataset on drug prescriptions by various General practice practitioners (GPs)
+Analysis of National Health Service(NHS), London dataset on drug prescriptions by various General practice practitioners (GPs).
+This was a marked mini-project for the certification.